 Get Reader’s Digest’s Read Up newsletter for more cleaning, humor, travel, tech and fun facts all week long.

-How to use Tide Pods in the washing machine
+How to use laundry pods in the washing machine

-Once you put your clothes in the washer, opt for a setting that uses warm or hot water, as long as it’s appropriate for your clothing items.
-“Cold water—especially if it’s lower than 60 degrees, which is totally possible during the winter months—might not dissolve the pod entirely,” says Gagliardi.
-If you are experiencing issues when using pods and cold water for laundry, fabric-care expert Mary Marlowe Leverette suggests dissolving the pod in 1 cup of hot water first and adding the solution to the washing machine drum before loading dirty laundry.
+If you are experiencing issues when using pods and cold water for doing laundry, fabric-care expert Mary Marlowe Leverette suggests dissolving the pod in 1 cup of hot water first and adding the solution to the washing machine drum before loading dirty laundry.

-How many Tide Pods should I use per load?
+How many Tide Pods to use per load

 • Small loads and compact washers (4–8 pounds of laundry): 1 pod